 Discharge planning ensures continuity of care after you leave the hospital.
 Discharge planning begins when you are admitted to the hospital and is coordinated with your doctor's plan for treatment.

 Your health care team will talk with you and your family about options for discharge.
 A social worker may meet with you and your family to assess your needs and identify available resources.
 This assessment addresses your:

 - Financial resources

-Following assessment, your social worker will discuss options and recommend the most appropriate plan.
+Following assessment, your social worker will discuss options and the most appropriate plan.
 When you and your family decide on a plan, your social worker will coordinate the arrangements.